AkshayaG95/AkshayaG95/README.md

 - Driving process optimization and revenue growth in banking
 - Translating business problems into scalable data solutions

-I am particularly interested in roles at the intersection of Data Science, ML, and Financial/Business Analytics.
+I am particularly interested in roles at the intersection of Data Science, Product, and Financial/Business Analytics.

 ---